freegazaorg/freegazaorg.github.io/_posts/2021-07-27-Save-the-Bil'in-Seven.md

 published: true
 layout: post
 ---
-FOR IMMEDIATE RELEASE
+**UPDATE ON THESE TRIALS - THE ISRAELI AUTHORITIES ARE TORTURING THESE YOUNG MEN AGAIN BY MOVING THE DATE OF THE TRIAL FOR THE THRID TIME - TO OCTOBER 19, 2021 - CAUSING EMOTIONAL TRAUMA FOR THE FAMILIES AND THE YOUNG MEN**

-Contact: Rochelle Santos, +1 917-558-7168, email: rochellesantosw55@gmail.com
-Media Correspondent, Free Gaza movement
+Contact: Rochelle Santos email: rochellesantosw55@gmail.com Media Correspondent, Free Gaza movement

 New York, July 27, 2021: For almost three months, the military occupation has imprisoned these 7, first in Moscobiyeh jail where they were tortured and then all but  one transferred to Ofer prison where they remain.
 They are from the farming village of Bil’in, occupied Palestine, well known for its nonviolent protests against the Israeli confiscation of their farmland.